Cyber Liability Insurance

 - Educate and train your staff about data loss threats, cyber security, and the role they play in protecting patient, employee, and customer data.

 Finally, you must understand that statistically speaking it’s not a matter of if your data will be breached, but when.
-When that time comes you need to have adequate data breach liability insurance coverage or it could place your business in serious jeopardy.
+When that time comes you need to have adequate cyber liability insurance coverage or it could place your business in serious jeopardy.